 The American Psychological Association has several ethnically based organizations for professional psychologists that facilitate interactions among members.
-Since psychologists belonging to specific ethnic groups or cultures have the most interest in studying the psychology of their communities, these organizations provide an opportunity for the growth of research on the interplay between culture and psychology.
+Some psychologists belonging to specific ethnic groups or cultures are interested in studying their own communities, and these organizations provide an opportunity for the growth of research on the interplay between culture and psychology.

 WOMEN IN PSYCHOLOGY